Keyless Ignition Cars Put Drivers At-Risk for Carbon Monoxide Poisoning

 The article details carbon monoxide flooding the homes of keyless-ignition vehicles drivers who accidentally left vehicles running in a garage.
 While more than two dozen people have been killed by the colorless and odorless gas, several more have been left with severe injuries including severe brain damage.

 Keyless ignition was first introduced in the early 2000s on luxury vehicles.
 Now, the technology is readily available on vehicles across all budgets.
 Currently, more than half of the 17 million cars sold annually in the United States come standard with keyless ignitions.
-Newer cars often come with quieter vehicles and can lull drivers into believing their vehicle has been properly turned off.
+Newer cars often come with quieter engines which can lull drivers into believing their vehicle has been properly turned off.

 In addition to industry experts suggestions, attorneys filed a class action lawsuit on behalf of injured clients in 2015.
 The suit alleged that 13 carbon monoxide-related deaths linked to keyless-ignition vehicles.
 The lawsuit claimed that automakers Nissan, Ford, Toyota, FCA US (Fiat Chrysler) and Hyundai failed to install safety features, such as an auto-off feature, for their keyless ignition switches.
 The suit alleged that without this sort of safeguard, the possibility for keyless ignition vehicles to run without keys potentially increased the risk for carbon monoxide poisoning.
 However, in September 2016 United States District Judge Andre Birotte Jr dismissed the suit.
 The suit’s plaintiffs ultimately failed to show how keyless ignitions caused owners any actual injury.